awcodify/sysctl-theme/_posts/2025-05-13-automatic-featured-images.md

 ---
 layout: post
-title: "Automatic Featured Images in Sysctl Theme"
+title: "Automatic Featured Images in Arsxy Theme"
-description: "Learn how Sysctl Theme automatically generates beautiful featured images when you don't provide one"
+description: "Learn how Arsxy Theme automatically generates beautiful featured images when you don't provide one"
 categories: Features
 tags: design images css automation
 author: Awcodify
 ---

-One of the most convenient features of Sysctl Theme is its ability to automatically generate eye-catching featured images for your posts when you don't explicitly provide one.
+One of the most convenient features of Arsxy Theme is its ability to automatically generate eye-catching featured images for your posts when you don't explicitly provide one.
 This ensures that every article on your site has a visually appealing header, maintaining a consistent and professional appearance across your blog.

 <!--more-->